jameslittle230/stork/deploy-runbook.md

 1. Bump the version in package.json and Cargo.toml
 1. Commit the version bump to master and push
 1. Make sure `master` passes
-1. Prepare documentation, changelog, stats and roadmap on stork-site
+1. Prepare documentation and stats on stork-site

 ## Build
 1. Run `$ yarn build:prod`